Yejashi/obsidianNotes/Research/Papers/Dynist/Dyninst paper.md

 An instpoint is a simple abstraction; when the point is reached during execution, the instrumentation at that point executes.

 Edges are labeled with an edge type.

+We define the following types: direct, fallthrough, conditional taken, conditional not taken, indirect, call, call fallthrough, and return, where call fallthrough edges link blocks ending with calls to their intraprocedural successors.